azi84/cs5293sp20-project0/README.md

                     cur = con.cursor()
                     cur.execute('SELECT incident_location  FROM incidents where nature="Traffic Stop";')
                     row=cur.fetchall()
-                    print(row)
+                    #print(row)
-                    assert 0
+                    #assert 0
+                    assert row[0]== ('48TH AVE NE / E ROBINSON ST',)

        ##5.Status():

        For this part in the main file we print each nature and the number of time they appears in the file.
-       For the testing part I decided to do the same and print the nature and thier number of the time to make sure all my functions works prefectly.
+       For the testing part I decided to do the same and save it all the result in the file and then checked it type.
+       In this part also we could only print it all result by assert 0 as well to make sure all my functions works prefectly.

           def test_status():
                   data=project0.fetchincidents(url)